nateify/amazon-wishlist-exporter/readme.md

 ## Options

-* `--id`: The ID of the wishlist, highlighted in bold in this example URL: `https://www.amazon.com/hz/wishlist/ls/` **XXXXXXXXXX** `/ref=nav_wishlist_lists_1`
 * `--url`: Alternative to the above, allows whole wishlist URL as input - may need to be quoted
 * `--html`: For HTML files generated via below instructions
+* `--store-tld`: Optional for `--html`, will be guessed from filename
-* `--store-tld`: Required unless using `--url` - Any valid Amazon store TLD such as com, co.uk, de, etc.
+* `--store-locale`: Optional - Store locale such as en_US, en_GB, de_DE, etc.
-* `--store-locale`: Optional unless using `--html` - Store locale such as en_US, en_GB, de_DE, etc. - not all stores support all locales.
-If not specified, the default locale for that store will be chosen.
+  * Not all stores support all locales.
+  * If not specified, the default locale for that store will be chosen.
+  * This is required for HTML files if the locale is not in the file name
 * `--sort-keys`: Optional - A single key or comma separated list of key names to sort the wishlist items by.
 Example `priority,name` sorts first by priority value highest to lowest, then sorts by name
   * Numeric values (such as priority, rating) are sorted largest to smallest
   * String values (such as name, comment) are sorted using the specified locale - when the package is installed with PyICU, the Unicode Collation Algorithm for the locale is used